Make a silk lined waterproof bonnet or modify for a DIY scrub cap

 I remember growing up and seeing my grandmother using a shower cap – she was also the type to go get her hair set and done and not wash it between settings.
 As a kid I thought that was strange, because I had to wash my hair far more often.
 But now?
 I totally use a shower cap.
 If you’re interested in the story of my hair, you can read more here and here, but the short version is that I learned how to better take care of my hair and now I shampoo far less often (still more than once a week though – running gets my hair too sweaty), and sometimes (especially in winter) the shower cap comes in handy to keep my hair dry in the shower.

 And while you can buy plastic shower caps cheaply, they don’t last very long in my experience and I try to be more conscious about what I’m able to reuse and what I throw away.
 So I sewed a shower cap, and you can too!
+You can even modify this pattern to use as a scrub cap – just don’t use the iron on vinyl, as a scrub cap doesn’t have to be waterproof.

 - About 2/3 yard of fabric, unless you’re making that 9 inch radius cap, then you can get away with 1/2 yard.
 You’ll need this amount of your waterproof outer fabric and satin for the inner fabric.
 You don’t have to use satin, but I like how the smooth surface of satin is less likely to snag and frizz my hair.
 For waterproof fabric, you can use vinyl or PUL fabric.
 You can also make waterproof fabric by fusing iron on vinyl (affiliate link) to regular cotton fabric, and that gives you a lot more options for prints.
 This is what I did.